-- 1) All gutter membranes must be installed according to the membrane manufacturer's published instructions. - 2) Gutter membranes must be - 1) installed perpendicular to the gutter length. - 2) carried up an adjoining Water-shedding System (measured vertically from the maximum water level) - 1) at least 150 mm (6"), or - 2) at least 300 mm (12") in regions with typical heavy snow. - 3) lapped under and sealed to the adjoining membranes at least 150 mm (6"). - 4) installed in keeping with Application requirements in this Manual. - 3) Gutter membranes must be mechanically secured at their terminations, both on the outside of the gutter edge and on the field.
+- 1) All gutter membranes must be installed according to the membrane manufacturer's published instructions. - 2) Gutter membranes must be - 1) installed perpendicular to the gutter length. - 2) carried up an adjoining water-shedding system (measured vertically from the maximum water level) - 1) at least 150 mm (6"), or - 2) at least 300 mm (12") in regions with typical heavy snow, or - 3) (when specified), to a point (when measured vertically) at least 600 mm (24") from the inside face of the exterior wall of the building. - 3) lapped under and sealed to the adjoining membranes at least 150 mm (6"). - 4) installed in keeping with Application requirements in this Standard. - 3) Gutter membranes must be mechanically secured at their terminations, both on the outside of the gutter edge and on the field.
 Fasteners securing the membrane on the field must be placed at least 150 mm (6") above the maximum water level.
 Securement fastener spacing shall be no more than 300 mm (12") O.C. - 4) Gutter drains and overflows must be installed in keeping with the design requirements outlined in 12.2.1 Design.
 Drain flanges that are bent to accommodate the side walls of the gutter must be mechanically fastened to the gutter wall before membrane application.
-Refer to the RoofStar Guarantee Standards for roof drains in any of the waterproofing roof assembly Guarantee Standards. - 5) A metal gutter liner - 1) fabricated from copper sheet material must incorporate soldered seams. - 2) fabricated from stainless steel must incorporate welded seams. - 3) must be installed - 1) over an adhered single-ply membrane no less than 2.3 mm (bituminous membranes) or 60 mils (non-bituminous membranes). - 2) with a separation layer between the membrane and the metal liner to prevent damage to the membrane caused by the liner at its joints. - 6) When an adjoining Water-shedding System is insulated (typically ASM only), the transition from gutter to the water-shedding assembly may require the use of tapered insulation incorporating a drainage plane between layers of tapered insulation.
+Refer to the requirements for roof drains in any of the Standards for roof waterproofing systems. - 5) A metal gutter liner - 1) fabricated from copper sheet material must incorporate soldered seams. - 2) fabricated from stainless steel must incorporate welded seams. - 3) must be installed - 1) over an adhered single-ply membrane no less than 2.3 mm (bituminous membranes) or 60 mils (non-bituminous membranes). - 2) with a separation layer between the membrane and the metal liner to prevent damage to the membrane caused by the liner at its joints. - 6) When an adjoining water-shedding system is insulated (typically ASM only), the transition from gutter to the water-shedding system may require the use of tapered insulation incorporating a drainage plane between layers of tapered insulation.
 See ASM 12.1.2 Built-in Gutter Assembly for an illustrated example.